If you’re starting an LLC, the business entity formation process is one of the first and most important hurdles. This step can be terribly complex ...

 Steps to Get a Business License

-You can file applications for licenses on your own, hire an attorney, or hire a third-party service, such as MyCorporation or MyCompanyWorks, to help you file.
+You can file applications for licenses on your own, hire an attorney, or hire a third-party service to help you file.
 The process can take anywhere from a few days to several months, depending on your location and industry.

 It is also possible that you may not be able to obtain a license because of specific requirements, or because the jurisdiction limits the number of licenses issued.
 This is why it is critical to start this process very early when starting a business.

-To find out the business licenses that are required by a state where you’re operating your business, choose a state from the list below.
+To find out how to apply for business licenses and permits in a state where you’re operating your business, choose a state from the list below.
 You will find the most commonly needed permits and licenses in that state — and the steps required to acquire them.

 How Long Does It Take to Get a Business License?